jjfumero/jjfumero.github.io/_pages/projects.md

 author_profile: true
 ---

-Mostly I work on open-source projects.
-Almost everything I have done is available and open-source.
-My current work, and hobby, is to increase, improve and mature our current project at the University of Manchester, TornadoVM.
-More details below.
+Almost everything I have done is open-source.
+My current work, and hobby, is to increase, improve and mature TornadoVM, ongoing project at the University of Manchester.
+More below for more details.

 If you find any of these projects interesting, feel free to drop me an email.